Help for Blended Families in Durham, NC—Therapists and Counselors

 Adults can feel the stress of blending a family as well.
 When a couple decides to blend their families together, they have a lot of decisions to make.
 For parenting, they need to decide if each will take on a parenting role.
 If so, new parents may need to learn healthy parenting skills.
 If not, they will need to be clear about what their role in the children’s lives will be.
 The couple will also need to set the tone with how they interact with each others’ ex’s.
 There will also be relationships with the in-laws to navigate as well.

-At Thriveworks Durham, each family receives personalized care, but there are general tips for bringing a blended family together:
+At Thriveworks Counseling, each family receives personalized care, but there are general tips for bringing a blended family together:

 - Do not pretend that everything is fine: Blending a family has its challenges, and it is okay to acknowledge that.
 Perfection is not the goal.